-However, if you begin to notice a significant amount in your stool, it could signify a possible problem.
+However, if you begin to notice a significant amount of mucus in your stool, it could signify a possible problem.

 We would be going through the different possible causes and help you understand what is likely going on.